krishnagupta7171/Chat-bot-demo/README.md

 Step 6: - Reply Delivered to User

-     he chatbot displays the response via React-based UI.
+      The chatbot displays the response via React-based UI.
 It feels like a real conversation, tailored to the user’s query.

 🔧 Future Improvements:

      - Data Storage: Upgrade from static intents.json to real-time database (like MongoDB)

      - Multilingual Support: Add translation for Hindi or regional languages using Google APIs

      - Voice Input: Integrate Speech-to-Text so users can talk to the chatbot

      - AI-based Fallbacks: Connect to GPT models for dynamically generating answers when no match is found

     - Integrate the chatbot with websites and mobile apps, making legal assistance accessible through web portals and smartphone applications.